Child Passenger Safety Grantees

 DeKalb Safe Communities has two main programs dedicated to Child Passenger Safety:

 1. Car Seat 101 is a class designed to teach DeKalb County parents, grandparents and caregivers how to properly install a child safety seat, including booster seats.
-Cost of the class is $10 for parents who are receiving WIC, Medicaid or PeachCare for Kids.
 Only Dekalb County residents can participate.

 2.Safe Communities Booster Seat/ Seat Belt program is designed to educate children in Pre K- 2nd grade about the importance of wearing a seat belt while riding in a car.